peranakanfrancis/mary/content/en/spiritual-newbec/becreflection/_index.md

 ---
 # Course title, summary, and position.
-linktitle: 基信团月省
+linktitle: BEC Reflection
-summary: 教友鼓励阅读基信团月省，帮助我们自己在家反省和祈祷。
+summary: BEC Reflection is for us to read, reflect & pray at home.
 weight: 1

 # Page metadata.
-title: '四旬期第三主日'
+title: 'BEC Reflection (March 2020)'
 date: "2022-03-17T00:00:00+08:00"
 draft: false  # Is this a draft? true/false
 toc: false  # Show table of contents? true/false